anilzen/anilzen.github.io/content/post/hyperboloidal-holography/index.md

 $$ \rho = \frac{r}{\sqrt{t^2-r^2}}, $$
 the Minkowski metric takes the form
 $$ ds^2_{\rm{Mink}} = -d\tau^2 + \tau^2 \left( \textcolor{RedViolet}{\frac{1}{1+\rho^2} d\rho^2 + \rho^2 d\sigma^2}\right). $$
 Again, we recognize the representation of Minkowski spacetime as a stack of hyperbolic disks.
 But in this case, the metric coefficients depend on time $\tau$.
-And the mean extrinsic curvature of Milne slices vanishes asymptotically in time as $K=3/\sqrt{\tau}$.
+And the mean extrinsic curvature of Milne slices vanishes asymptotically in time as $K=3/\tau$.

 I suspect that the hyperboloidal foliation we discussed [above](#hyperbolic-hyperboloidal) is better than Milne slices for holography.
 Consider the Penrose diagram of Milne slices.
 ![Hyperbolic slices](hyperbolic.png "Penrose diagram of hyperbolic slicing.
 [Strominger, arXiv (2017)](https://arxiv.org/abs/hep-th/0603001)")
 The Penrose diagram and the metric reveal some undesirable features of Milne slices compared to the hyperboloidal foliation:
 - The slices intersect at null infinity.
 - The coordinates are time-dependent.
-- There is no analog of the AdS length scale.
+- There is no analog of the AdS curvature scale.

-In contrast, the hyperboloidal foliation has constant mean curvature, playing the same role as the length scale in AdS geometry.
+In contrast, the hyperboloidal foliation has constant mean curvature, $K=3/L$, playing the same role as the curvature scale in AdS geometry.
 The coordinates are independent of time and provide a smooth foliation of null infinity.
 Below are Penrose diagrams for such hyperboloidal, constant-mean-curvature foliations with different values of the mean extrinsic curvature.
 Mean curvature acts as a dial between characteristic and Cauchy surfaces.

 ![Hyperboloidal foliation](hyperboloidal.png "Penrose diagrams of hyperboloidal foliations with different mean extrinsic curvatures $K=\{6,3,2\}$.
 [Zenginoğlu, arXiv (2008)](https://arxiv.org/abs/0712.4333)")

 Milne coordinates have one advantage that a hyperboloidal foliation of null infinity cannot provide.
 A massive particle in constant motion will asymptote to a point on the Milne slices.
 Dirac used this property in his 1949 paper on [Forms of Relativistic Dynamics](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.21.392).
 I'm not sure how important this is.
 But Milne coordinates are also hyperboloidal.
-So in a sense, celestial holography is already closely related to hyperboloidal holography.
+So in that sense, celestial holography is already using hyperboloidal holography.

-Celestial holography is still relatively new and developing rapidly.
-This post might be outdated in a few years.
+Celestial holography is relatively new and developing rapidly.
+We don't know the final version of the correspondence.
 That's the excitement of research.

 ### Wrap up

 A few curious observations suggest that hyperboloidal coordinates are interesting for holography.
 - Flat spacetime becomes a stack of hyperbolic disks, with a [cylinder](#hyperbolic-hyperboloidal) representing the global picture.
-- The original [Ryu-Takayanagi calculations](#rt-if-you-agree) apply unaltered to Minkowski spacetime.
+- The original [Ryu-Takayanagi calculations](#rt-if-you-agree) apply to Minkowski spacetime.
 - [Volume scales as area](#thinking-outside-the-ball) near the conformal boundary.
 - Spacetime hyperboloids are essential in [celestial holography](#celestial-holography).

 Are these observations indicative of a profound duality, an underlying realization of the holographic principle for isolated systems in hyperboloidal coordinates?
 I don't know.
 The similarity between Minkowski in hyperboloidal coordinates and AdS is interesting, but it can also be misleading.

 The observations here are, by their very nature, coordinate-dependent.
 Suitable coordinates may ease calculations and suggest research directions, but the results should not depend on them.
 A significant, coordinate-independent difference to the AdS case is the null conformal boundary of asymptotically flat spacetimes.
-Any realization of the holographic principle will need to incorporate the null boundary and the associated [symmetries](https://en.wikipedia.org/wiki/Bondi%E2%80%93Metzner%E2%80%93Sachs_group).
+Any realization of the holographic principle will need to incorporate the null boundary and the associated [symmetries](https://en.wikipedia.org/wiki/Bondi%E2%80%93Metzner%E2%80%93Sachs_group) as celestial holography is attempting to do.

-It would be misleading to take similarities in specific coordinates too far, but it can also be a missed opportunity to ignore them.
+It can be misleading to take similarities in specific coordinates too far, but it can also be a missed opportunity to ignore them.
 I think hyperbolic geometry and hyperboloidal surfaces will keep playing an essential role in holography.
 [Watch this space!](https://www.urbandictionary.com/define.php?term=Watch%20this%20Space)

 [^1]: There are various subtleties here that I'm glossing over.
 You can go down the rabbit hole following the [Bekenstein bound](http://www.scholarpedia.org/article/Bekenstein_bound).
+[^2]: Setting the curvature radius to unity for simplicity, $L=1$.